 This magnificently graceful bird of prey is unmistakable with its reddish-brown body, angled wings and deeply forked tail.
 It was saved from national extinction by one of the world's longest running protection programmes, and has now been successfully re-introduced to England and Scotland.
 It is an Amber List species because of its historical decline.

 At one time confined to Wales, a reintroduction scheme has brought them back to many parts of England and Scotland.
 Central Wales, central England - especially the Chilterns, central Scotland - at Argaty, and along the Galloway Kite Trail are the best areas to find them.

 Mainly carrion and worms, but opportunistic and will occasionally take small mammals.

 * UK breeding is the number of pairs breeding annually.
 UK wintering is the number of individuals present from October to March.
 UK passage is the number of individuals passing through on migration in spring and/or autumn.

 Jens Kirkeby, Xeno-canto

-For the past 30 years, the EU Nature Directives have provided the highest level of protection for the now-thriving red kite – helping save it from extinction.But European leaders are considering rolling back decades of progress by weakening the Directives, instantly putting the future of this amazing bird at risk.We urgently need you to add your voice to thousands of others and defend the red kite.
-Please back our campaign and speak out for the wildlife and wild places you love.
+For the past 30 years, the EU Nature Directives have provided the highest level of protection for the now-thriving red kite – helping save it from extinction.But European leaders are considering rolling back decades of progress by weakening the Directives, instantly putting the future of this amazing bird at risk.Visit our Defend Nature page to find out the latest on our campaign to prevent these laws from being weakened.

 Defend nature now